lannisraurus/tree-search-visualizer/README.md

 # Overview

-Inspired by my introductory programming classes.
+Inspired by my introductory programming classes.<br />
-I wanted to visualize recursion when applied to searching algorithms, and so I built this tool for that!
+I wanted to visualize recursion when applied to searching algorithms, and so I built this tool for that!<br />
 Feel free to edit my code (`func_edit` is the search function) and build different graphs (`graph.data`).

 # Example: Depth Search (default implementation)